teras/stormify/docs/src/Usage.md

     stormify().delete(items)
     ```

-**Note on batch insert with auto-generated keys**: When inserting multiple entities without pre-assigned IDs,
+!!! warning "Batch insert with auto-generated keys"
+    When inserting multiple entities without pre-assigned IDs, the generated keys will **not** be populated
-the generated keys will **not** be populated back to the entities (JDBC does not guarantee key ordering for batch
+    back to the entities (JDBC does not guarantee key ordering for batch inserts).
+To reliably get generated
-inserts).
-To reliably get generated IDs in batch inserts, use database sequences configured via
+    IDs in batch inserts, use database sequences configured via `@DbField(primarySequence = "seq_name")`,
-`@DbField(primarySequence = "seq_name")`, which are fetched in bulk before the insert.
+    which are fetched in bulk before the insert.

 ## Transaction Management